 The Post-9/11 GI Bill® provides financial support for education and housing to individuals with at least 90 days of aggregate service after September 10, 2001, or individuals discharged with a service-connected disability after 30 days.
 You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill.
 The Post-9/11 GI Bill also offers some service members the opportunity to transfer their benefits to dependents.

-- A yearly books and supplies stipend of up to $1,000, paid proportionately based on enrollment.
+• An annual stipend for books and supplies up to $1,000, paid proportionately based on enrollment.

-*The MHA is paid proportionately based on your enrollment (this means the payments are prorated to the semester dates, so for this spring MHA is paid from January 17 – May 6).
-If you are attending school at the half time or less rate, or are on active duty or the spouse of an active duty member receiving transferred benefits, you will not receive any MHA.
-If you are enrolled solely in distance, learning (online classes) you will receive a housing allowance equal to half the national average.
+*The MHA is paid proportionately based on your enrollment (this means the payments are prorated to the semester dates).
+If you are attending school at the half-time or less rate, or are on active duty or the spouse of an active duty member receiving transferred benefits, you will not receive any MHA.
+If you are enrolled solely in distance learning (online classes) you will receive a housing allowance equal to half the national average.

 For more information about the Post-9/11 GI Bill, visit the VA website.